LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

 #.
 How to add files and folders to a repository and track them.

 #.
 How to make sure certain files and folders are not kept in the repository.
-   Typically, we do not want any files in the repository that can be created from a source file.
-For example, if you have a file Hello.cs, it can be used to create Hello.exe, so there is no need to put the file Hello.exe in the repository.

 #.
-How to push your changes to a remote repository (at Bitbucket.org)
+How to push your changes to a remote repository (at Bitbucket.org).

 #.
 How to do your work at home and in the lab.

 #.
 How to do your work if you are in another lab on campus (e.g. a
    Windows or Linux Lab).

 #.
-(For the WTC section students) How to access your code remotely
-   via SSH.
+How to get our notes, examples, and projects (now that that you know how
+   to use Mercurial).

 Before We Proceed
 -----------------